StefanSan26/Portfolio/README.md

 ### Description

-My Portfolio: where you can checkout my Skills and Projects 💚
+My Portfolio: where you can check my Skills and Projects 💚

 ### Built with